Mortgage Options

 Construction Loan

-Construction loans are loans that allow you to build your own home on your own lot using a General Contractor.
+Construction loans are loans that allow you to build your own home on your own lot or make significant improvements using a General Contractor.
 Funds are distributed to you and your builder according to a draw schedule.
-As construction nears completion, you can lock in the terms of your permanent financing.
+All of this with only one settlement.

 -